BettercareHealth/bettercare/ebola-prevention-and-control/test-4.md

 	1. Soaking the equipment in alcohol
 7. What is disinfection?
 	1. Deciding that a patient is no longer infectious
-	1. Using heat or a chemical to remove most micro-organisms
+	1. Using heat or a chemical to remove most microorganisms
-	1. Making sure that all micro-organisms are removed
+	1. Making sure that all microorganisms are removed
 	1. A test to determine whether equipment is clean enough to be used on patients
 8. What disinfectant is commonly used on surfaces (the environment)?
 	1. Liquid soap
 	1. Chlorine bleach (chlorine solution)
 	1. Tap water
 	1. 50% alcohol or methylated spirits
-9. Sterilization is a method of:
+9. Sterilisation is a method of:
-	1. Killing all micro-organisms including spores
+	1. Killing all microorganisms including spores
 	1. Cleaning metal equipment with chlorine
 	1. Making sure that all organic material is removed
 	1. Destroying soiled linen, surgical swabs or bandages